FARA Public Service

 FARA is a Public Service Organization

-FARA members never fail to volunteer for the many activities held here on Cape Cod.
-The Cape is a seashore resort area and really hops during the summer.
+FARA members volunteer for many activities held here on Cape Cod.
 In addition to special requests that come in from events all over the Cape, we have our own regular events right here in Falmouth.
 Some of the events we work jointly with our neighboring club, the Barnstable Amateur Radio Club.
 Regular events and activities for FARA in Falmouth include the following:

 Falmouth RACES (Radio Amateur Civil Emergency Service)